5argon/protobuf-unity/README.md

 - It's not `int` but `int32`.
 And this data type is not efficient for negative number.
 (In that case use `sint32`)
 - If you put `//` comment (or multiline) over a field or message definition, it will be transferred nicely to C# comment.
 - It is [possible to generate a C# namespace](https://developers.google.com/protocol-buffers/docs/reference/csharp-generated#structure).
+- The generated class contains parameterless constructor definition, but you still could interfere and add something more because it call `partial void OnConstruction()`, which has no definition and you can add something to it in your handwritten `partial`.
+This is C#'s [partial method](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/partial-method) feature that works similar to a `partial` class.
+- One thing to note about the timing of `OnConstruction` though, it is called before any data is populated to the instance.
+For example, if I got a `repeated` `int32` of highscores, I am thinking about maintaining this list to have exactly 10 scores at any moment.
+To ensure this I add some logic to fill it with empty scores until it has 10 count in `OnConstruction`.
+However, I later found that when loading from a save file that already has scores (let's say 10 scores as intended), `OnConstruction` comes before `repeated` list is populated from the stream.
+My code see it as empty where actually it is going to be populated a bit later.
+The result is I get 20 scores in the deserialized list.

 ![project](.Documentation/images/project.png)